anthonyoconnor/brickjourney/content/videos/wheres-my-pizza-van.md

 * The rotating of the chassis was too fast so it was hard to see what was happening
 * The pizza guy getting in the van at the end needed more pictures/frames
 * There was some changes to the lighting during filming from bumping off the lights so different parts of the video had slightly different lighting and flickering
+* There was a mirror off to the side of where it was shot and this likely caused some of the light flicker too
 * The tripod shifted a few times so there is some movement of the frame
 * Some frames out of focus, check the focus during the process rather than assuming it is correct
 * Take more time during the build process rather than rushing it